writingtoole/pdb/README.md

 # pdb
-A library to read and write PalmDoc DB files
+A library to read and write Palm DB files